sderosiaux/golb/src/pages/2015-12-29-webpack-hot-reloading-and-react-how/index.md

 path: "/articles/2015/12/29/webpack-hot-reloading-and-react-how/"
 language: en
 tags: ['javascript', 'reactjs', 'webpack']
+description: "As a React Front-end Developer, you're probably using Hot Reloading every day.
+But do you know how it's working?"
 ---

 Nowadays, working with ReactJS/webpack boilerplates, the Hot Reloading piece is already included and we can enjoy it.
 It's not yet in [`create-react-app`](https://github.com/facebookincubator/create-react-app) but that won't take long I think.